Produce

 Not recommended

-Bok choy is a perishable leafy green and should be stored in the refrigerator to maintain freshness and safety.
+Bok choy is best stored in the refrigerator to maintain freshness and prevent wilting.
+Pantry storage will lead to rapid quality degradation.

 Refrigerator

-Store unwashed bok choy in a plastic bag in the crisper drawer of the refrigerator.
-Wash thoroughly just before use.
+Store unwashed bok choy in a loose plastic bag or wrapped in a damp paper towel in the crisper drawer of the refrigerator.
+Wash just before use.

 Freezer